-The UJV Board is responsible for the governance of the Raine Study, custodianship and control of the assets (such as the date, biological samples and intellectual property) and identifying, establishing and maintaining formal partners and collaborators.
+The UJV Board is responsible for the governance of the Raine Study, custodianship and control of the assets (such as the data, biological samples and intellectual property) and identifying, establishing and maintaining formal partners and collaborators.

-CHARLOTTE DIAZ, Participant Representative (Generation 2)
+Participant Representative (Generation 2)

-MARTIN BECKER B.A, Business , Participant Representative (Generation 1)
+Participant Representative (Generation 1)

-Deputy Vice Chancellor, Research, Curtin University
+Associate Deputy Vice-Chancellor, Research, Curtin University

 Deputy Vice Chancellor, Research and Innovation, Murdoch University

 Professor Peter Eastwood is Deputy Vice Chancellor Research & Innovation at Murdoch University.
 He has held many academic and research-related leadership positions in Australia and Internationally.
 Previously, Professor Eastwood was Director of the Flinders Health and Medical Research Institute and Dean of Research, College of Medicine and Public Health at Flinders University; Director of The Raine Study; Deputy Director of the Institute for Respiratory Health and inaugural Director of the Centre for Sleep Science at the University of Western Australia.
 He has been the Asia/Australasia representative on the World Sleep Society Governing Council; Past President of the Australasian Sleep Association and Immediate Past Editor in Chief of Respirology.